benjaminalt/benjaminalt.github.io/_posts/2018-04-09-object-tracking-using-spiking-neural-networks.md

 [TODO: Screenshot of experiment setup]

+The experiment itself is defined using an SMACH state machine (the code for it is [on GitHub](https://github.com/Scaatis/hbpprak_perception/blob/master/state_machine.exd)).
+When the user starts the experiment, three red cups are spawned.
+One cup is selected at random to conceal a green ball.
+This cup is lifted to briefly reveal the ball, then lowered again.
+The cups are shuffled by moving them to a series of random permutations.
+In the end, the ball is revealed again - if the tracking system worked, the robot is now looking directly at the ball.

 ## Virtual Retina & Brain File

 The central component of our implementation is the brain file.
 The brain itself consists of two populations: An input population, representing the virtual retina, and an output population whose outputs are used to control the robot's joints.